-During the time period identified in the trend analysis, the Alabama Law Enforcement Agency (previously the Department of Public Safety) has experienced a reduction in total personnel which equated to a reduction in personnel assigned to the MCSU conducting CMV inspections and CMV enforcement actions.
+During the time period identified in the trend analysis, the Alabama Law Enforcement Agency experienced a reduction in total personnel which equated to a reduction in personnel assigned to the MCSU conducting CMV inspections and CMV enforcement actions.

 Crash reduction has been a challenge due to a number of factors and trends.
 Personnel assigned to the Motor Carrier Safety Unit has declined during the previous 2 years, total vehicle miles traveled (VMT) has increased nationally by more than 1 billion miles (FHWA), and there has been an upward trend in fatal crashes nationally (MCMIS).